Learning Approximate Nash Equilibria in Cooperative Multi-Agent Reinforcement Learning via Mean-Field Subsampling: Conclusion

-We introduce a mean-field framework for communication-constrained multi-agent reinforcement learning by formulating this problem as best-response dynamics under a Markov game.
-We propose \texttt{ALTERNATING-MARL}, which learns each agent’s best response to the mean effect of the local agents policies from $k$ samples of the local agents.
-This enables an exponential reduction in the sample complexity of approximating a solution to the MDP.
+We introduce a mean-field framework for communication-constrained MARL by formulating this problem as best-response dynamics under a Markov game.
+We propose \texttt{ALTERNATING-MARL}, which learns each agent’s best response to the mean effect of the local agents policies from $k$ samples of the local agents, enabling an exponential reduction in the sample complexity of approximating a solution to the MDP.
 We prove that the resultant policy is a $\smash{\tilde{O}(\frac{1}{\sqrt{k}})}$-approximate Nash equilibrium.
-We extend our result to the off-policy learning setting with stochastic rewards, and validate our theory with numerical simulations in communication-constrained control settings.
+We extend our result to the off-policy learning setting with stochastic rewards and validate our theory with numerical simulations in communication-constrained control settings.

-\textbf{Limitations and future work.} We assume that the global and local agents cooperate to optimize a structured reward under a specific dynamic model which was studied in \citet{anand2025meanfield}.
-A natural direction for future is to explore the extent to which our algorithms and analysis can be extended to weaker assumptions on the dynamics model or the reward structure.
-Second, our work is only able to incorporate mild heterogeneity among cooperative agents.
-It would be interesting to explore the extent to which we can capture a greater degree of heterogeneity \cite{Hu_Wei_Yan_Zhang_2023,cui2022learning,anand2026graphonmeanfieldsubsamplingcooperative,wang2026unsuperviseddecompositionrecombinationdiscriminatordriven}.
-Finally, it would be exciting to generalize this work to the setting with infinite/continuous state spaces with general function approximation.
-This would require more technical algorithms using least-squares value iteration \cite{xu2023tale, ayoub2020model} or linearity assumptions on the underlying MDP \cite{golowich2024linear, golowich2024the}.\looseness=-1